FAQ - Pet Dental Care

 Yes, pre-anesthetic fasting is necessary:

-• Food: Remove 12 hours before the procedure (midnight the night before)
+• Food: Remove 12 hours before the procedure (by midnight the night before)

 • Water: Remove 2-3 hours before arriving at the clinic

-• Regular medication: We'll tell you which medications to give or not give
+• Regular medications: We'll let you know which ones to give or withhold

-A detailed instruction sheet will be given to you when you book your appointment.
+You'll receive a detailed instruction sheet when you book the appointment.

 When can I pick up my pet?